The Ultimate 7 Days Jordan Road Trip Itinerary

 King Abdullah I Mosque

 The King Abdullah I Mosque is an iconic symbol of Jordan’s religious and architectural heritage.
-This majestic mosque has a striking blue dome and two elegant minarets.
+It is a majestic mosque with a striking blue dome and two elegant minarets.
 We were very surprised to see how simple yet impressive this place is.
 It is the only mosque in Amman where everyone is welcome.
 To enter, you must wear long trousers as a man and cover your head and arms as a woman.
 At the entrance, they will give you a robe if you are not wearing the right clothes.

 Practical